 Kinder Natoons Sponsorship to save endangered native wildlife

-The Society has accepted a significant sponsorship from Ferrero Australia, in partnership with the launch of the new Kinder Surprise Natoons campaign, to help save endangered wildlife across Australia and New Zealand.
+In 2019, the Australian Wildlife Society accepted a significant sponsorship from Ferrero Australia, in partnership with the launch of the new Kinder Surprise Natoons campaign, to help save endangered wildlife across Australia and New Zealand.
 Kinder Surprise Natoons features a native Australasian animal toy range, plus a commitment to helping save native Australian and Kiwi animals, and to provide parents with the tools to educate their children about the importance of native wildlife.
 The Society has selected a number of wildlife conservation programs in each state of Australia and one in New Zealand as a recipient of conservation funding under this program.

 The Kinder project supports a range of wildlife programs helping protect Australia’s native wildlife.